• State Regulations in Illinois

 Rebuilt Cars

 If the title certificate of the car states that it is rebuilt, this doesn't just mean that it has been repaired―it means that it has been brought back out of salvage status by a licensed rebuilder.
-Many cars in this category have been wrecked and declared a total loss by an insurer (a car must be considered to be 33 1/3% of the fair market value of the vehicle to be declared a total loss).
+Many cars in this category have been wrecked and declared a total loss by an insurer .
+IL uses a formula to determine if a vehicle is a total loss.
+This is based on whether the vehicle’s cash value is less than or equal to the cost of repairs and the salvage value.

 These "totaled" cars are then either sold for scrap or sold by the insurer to licensed rebuilders.
 In some cases, rebuilt cars can be a good deal, but not if you are deceived about their status.